Jamaica Labour Party: Political positions

 The JLP is a conservative party.
 It believes in a market-driven economy and individual personal responsibility.

+In its coverage of the 1967 general election, The Guardian identified the JLP as a left-of-centre party, only slightly to the right of the PNP.

 In May 2008, in an interview with Stephen Sackur of the BBC, Bruce Golding PM and Party Leader declared that any cabinet formed by him would exclude any MP known to be gay.
 In previous statements, Golding stated that he and his party strongly opposed public displays of homosexuality in Jamaica and that he felt that they should continue to be illegal in keeping with Jamaican societal norms.
 He underlined the illegality of homosexual acts by citing Christian values and the integrity of the family.

-Since the 1990s, the JLP has stated its intention for Jamaica to be a republic, thus dropping the British monarchy as its head of state.
+Since the 1990s, the JLP has stated its intention for Jamaica to be a republic and to drop the British monarchy as its head of state.

 Following Barbados' transition to a republic in 2021, Prime Minister and JLP leader Andrew Holness suggested that a referendum on republicanism could be held in Jamaica in 2025.
 "Jamaica is, as you would see, a country that is very proud of our history and very proud of what we have achieved," Holness said in June 2022.
 "And we intend to attain, in short order, our development goals and fulfill our true ambitions and destiny as an independent, developed, prosperous country."